 4. Not Enough Fertilizer Prevents Flowering

-Orchids can often exhaust the available nutrients from the potting medium particularly if they are in the same pot for too long which means the orchid does not have the required resources to produce more flower spikes or display flowers.
+Your orchids can often exhaust the available nutrients from the potting medium, particularly if they are in the same pot for too long, which means the orchid does not have the required resources to produce more flower spikes or display flowers.

-Also in an indoor setting, it is difficult to replicate the orchid’s natural process of attaining nutrients from the air.
+Also, in an indoor setting, it isn’t easy for us to replicate the orchid’s natural process of attaining nutrients from the air.

 The Solution…